 They aren't going to drive miles and miles out of town to look for something to do.

 Need more proof why they don't come out to public land?

 Why would they?
 Your average RV on public land probably has a family camping in it.
 With SUCH 'tempting' stuff to steal like clothing, games, and food.

 I mean, come on.
 Be real about it!
 They aren't after you or your camping stuff.

-So, stop worrying that someone is coming out to public land to get you or your worthless things.
+So, stop worrying that you need a camping gun because someone is coming out to public land to get you or your worthless things.
 It's not happening.